igrishaev/farseer/README.md

 ~~~

 Of course, it's better to place the component into a system.
 One more benefit of
-a system is, all the dependencides will become a context map.
+a system is, all the dependencies will become a context map.
 For example, if
-your Jetty component depends on the database, cache, Kafka, and whaterwer else,
+your Jetty component depends on the database, cache, Kafka, and waterier else,
 you'll have them all in the context map.

 ~~~clojure